rafalwrzeszcz-wrzasqpl/pl.wrzasq.commons/commons-jsonrpc/src/site/markdown/guide/rpc.md

 ## Method wrappers

-But yet, ususally you don't need such low-level respnse control - response ID must always match current request ID and returned value is usually simply your method call result.
-So most likely generating response from based on your method call is a straight-forward task and there is not reason why you should need to handle it manually every time.
+But yet, ususally you don't need such low-level response control - response ID must always match current request ID and returned value is usually simply your method call result.
+So most likely generating response based on your method call is a straight-forward task and there is no reason why you should need to handle it manually every time.
 For that there are two interfaces with dedicated request handlers - one for methods that generate response result (`pl.chilldev.commons.jsonrpc.rpc.ReturningMethod`) and one for void methods (`pl.chilldev.commons.jsonrpc.rpc.VoidMethod`).

 **Note:** If you want to return `NULL` value it's a return value so you should use returning method interface - void-method indicated no response result at all (JSON-RPC response has no `result` property in such case).